 Apple Camp

 Do your kids love playing on Mommy’s iphone or ipad?
 If so, then sign them up for the awesome FREE camp at your local Apple store.
-For kids ages 8-12, the Apple Camp program consists of three 90-minute sessions during which kids will get hands-on training in one of three areas: coding and robotics, moviemaking, or musical storytelling.
-Sign up here.
+For kids ages 8-12, the Apple Camp program consists of a 90-minute session during which kids will get hands-on training in one of three areas: coding and robotics, moviemaking, or musical storytelling.

 Regal Summer Movie Express